 William Checovich, PhD, COO and Director

-Dr. Checovich has been the COO of NeuroGenomeX since 2008.
-He was most recently President of Elaion BioSciences, and prior to that Director & Entrepreneur-in-Residence of the Coulter Medical Innovation Office at the University of Wisconsin-Madison.
-From 2006 to 2008 he was president of Caden Biosciences, a drug discovery company, and prior to that he was Director of Operations at Invitrogen’s Drug Discovery Solutions unit.
-Dr. Checovich has held numerous roles in manufacturing, operations, product development, R&D, licensing, commercialization, and M&A. He is also currently the principal at Sixth Man Group, LLC, a biotech consulting firm.
+Dr. Checovich has been a member of the Board since 2008.
+He is currently a Director of Operations at Illumina Corporation.
+Prior to joining Illumina, Dr. Checovich was Director of Commercial Operations for BioSentinel, Inc. and Director & Entrepreneur-in-Residence of the Coulter Medical Device Translational Research Incubator at the University of Wisconsin-Madison.
+From 2006 to 2008 he served as president of Caden Biosciences, a drug discovery company, and was previously the Director of Operations for Invitrogen Corporation's (now Thermo Fisher) Drug Discovery Solutions business unit.
+Dr. Checovich has held numerous roles in manufacturing, operations, product development, R&D, licensing, commercialization, and M&A.

-Dr. Checovich received his Ph.D. in Biochemistry at the UW-Madison and completed post-doctoral training in the UW Departments of Medicine & Biomolecular Chemistry.
+Dr. Checovich received his Ph.D. in Biochemistry from the UW-Madison and completed post-doctoral training in the UW Departments of Medicine & Biomolecular Chemistry.